TUMFTM/Snapshot/README.md

 ### Quantitative Results

-The results below are reported on the pedestrian benchmark which was generated based on the original [Argoverse2 Motion Forecasting Dataset](https://www.argoverse.org/av2.html).
+The results below are reported on the test split of the pedestrian benchmark which was generated based on the original [Argoverse2 Motion Forecasting Dataset](https://www.argoverse.org/av2.html).

 | Model | | CVM | SIMPL | Forecast-MAE | QCNet | Snapshot (2ts) | Snapshot (10ts) |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |